Inzing

-Inzing is a town in the Austrian Federal State Tyrol.
+Inzing is a town in the Austrian state of Tyrol.

 Geography

 Location

 Inzing is located in the Inntal between Innsbruck in east and Telfs in west.
 It lies on the southern bank of the Inn River.
 In the south of the town you see the Rangger Köpfl, in the north the Zirler Berg.

 Neighbour municipalities

 Flaurling, Gries im Sellrain, Hatting, Oberperfuss, Pettnau, Ranggen, Sankt Sigmund im Sellrain, Sellrain, Zirl.

 History

 Inzing was first mentioned in a document in 1034.
 The district Hatting was attached 1974 to Inzing and 1993 as an own commune reconstituted.

 Population

 Economy

 The industrial district, which is located at the east of the village, includes timber processing.